Rameshbandi1/Practice/README.md

 # Practice
-This is my github repo practice purpose
+This is my github repo practice purpose iam using for this repo stl laptop